Per Mille Calculator (‰) calculator

 Per mille in word problems:

-During spraying, there are 4 per mille of active substance per 6 l of water.
-How many ml of active substance do we add to the spray? - Kilometers 73344
+4 per mille of active ingredient is needed per 6 liters of water to prepare sprays.
+How many milliliters of active substance do we add to the sprays? - Altitude difference

 more math problems »